yiisoft/yii2-app-advanced/docs/guide/start-comparison.md

 Comparison
 ==========

-The following table compares the difference between the advanced and the basic application templates:
+The following table compares the difference between the advanced and the basic project templates:

 | Feature  |  Basic  |  Advanced |